 Judge Debra Nance was elected to the bench on November 6, 2012.
 She began a six-year term as Judge of the 46th District Court on January 1, 2013.
 Judge Nance received her Bachelor of Arts degree from the University of Detroit.
-She began her professional career as an Assistant Personnel Manager at the Hudson's Northland Store before serving as Personnel Superintendent for several other Hudson's Department Stores throughout Michigan.
-She has also worked in various Human Resource capacities in the automotive market prior to launching her legal career.
+She began her career as an Assistant Personnel Superintendent at the Hudson's Northland Store before serving as Personnel Superintendent for several other Hudson's Stores throughout Michigan.
+She has also worked in various Human Resource Management capacities in the automotive industry prior to launching her legal career.

 Judge Nance began her career as an attorney after obtaining a law degree from Wayne State University Law School.
-She worked on assignment to the Office of the General Counsel at Ford Motor Company, and gained invaluable experience while working in the Oakland County
+She gained invaluable experience while working in the Oakland County Prosecutor's Domestic Violence Unit and the Wayne County Prosecutor's Child & Family Abuse

-Prosecutor's Domestic Violence Unit and the Wayne County Prosecutor's Child & Family Abuse Bureau.
-In 2001, she went into private practice at the Kemp Klein Law Firm where she developed a successful litigation practice in the areas of Civil Litigation, Probate Litigation, Juvenile & Family Litigation and Adoption Law.
+Bureau as an intern.
+After graduating she worked on assignment to the Office of the General Counsel at Ford Motor Company.
+In 2001, she went into private practice at a mid-sized law firm where she developed a successful litigation practice in the areas of Civil Litigation, Probate Litigation, Juvenile & Family Litigation and Adoption Law.

-In service to the community, Judge Nance has volunteered in numerous projects.
-She worked to make legal information accessible to those in the community by volunteering at free legal aid clinics.
+In service to the community, Judge Nance has volunteered in numerous projects prior to taking the bench.
+She has volunteered at free legal aid clinics.
 She worked to educate our youth by participating in the 50th Anniversary of the Brown v.
 Board of Education Project in Southfield Public Schools.
-She has supported organizations such as the Women's Survival Center of Oakland County and Creating Independence and Outcomes (CIAO) for foster care children.
-She worked as an "Election Protection Attorney" and poll watcher in a number of elections to ensure the fairness and integrity of the election process.
+She has supported organizations such as the Women's Survival Center of Oakland County and Alternatives for Girls coming out of foster care.
+She worked as an "Election Protection Attorney" in a number of elections to ensure the fairness and integrity of the election process.
 Judge Nance has also worked as a Volunteer Attorney Mediator for small claims, consumer and commercial disputes, and landlord/tenant matters in District Court.
+Prior to taking the bench, Judge Nance served on the Michigan State Bar Character & Fitness Committee which reviews the suitability of law graduates seeking to obtain a license to practice in Michigan,